IIIF/api/source/api/image/3.0/index.md

 }
 ```

-##  6. Compliance Levels and Profile Document
+##  6. Compliance Level and Profile Document

-The image information document _MUST_ specify the extent to which the API is supported by including the compliance level string as the value of the `profile` property.
-The compliance level _MUST_ be one of those listed in the [Image API Compliance][image30-compliance] document and _SHOULD_ be the highest compliance level for which all requirements are met.
-The compliance levels each correspond with a profile documnet that describes the set of features required by that level, as discussed in the [Image Information][image30-information] section.
+The image information document _MUST_ specify the extent to which the API is supported by including the compliance level as the value of the `profile` property.
+The compliance level _MUST_ be one of those listed in the [Image API Compliance][image30-compliance] document and shown in the table below.
+The compliance level _SHOULD_ be the highest compliance level for which all requirements are met.
+The compliance levels each correspond with a profile documet that describes the set of features required by that level, as discussed in the [Image Information][image30-information] section.
 A server _MAY_ declare different compliance levels for images with different identifiers.

-The following table shows the correspondence between compliance levels and profile document URIs:

 | Compliance level | Profile document URI                                    |
 | ---------------- | ------------------------------------------------------- |